HackBulgaria/Programming101-Python/week03/4-Car-Racing/README.md

 $ python3 race.py
 Hello to PyRacer!
 Please, call the command with the proper argument:
- $ python3 race.py start 10 -> This will start a new championship with 10 races and drivers from cars.json
+ $ python3 race.py start <name> <races_count> -> This will start a new championship with the given name, races count and drivers from cars.json
- $ python3 race.py standings -> This will print the standings for each race and championship that has taken place.
+ $ python3 race.py standings -> This will print the standings for each championship that has ever taken place.
 ```

 If we want to start:

 ```
-$ python3 race.py start 3
+$ python3 race.py start pandarace 3
-Starting a new championship with 3 races.
-The unique id for this championship is panda3 Running 3 races ...
+Starting a new championship called pandarace with 3 races.
+Running 3 races ...

 Race #1
 ###### START ######
+Ivo - 8
+Pavlin - 6
+Slavqna - 4

+Race #2
+###### START ######
+Ivo - 8
+Slqvana - 6
+Rado - 4

+Unfortunately, Pavlin has crashed.

+Race #3
+###### START ######
+Rado - 8

+Unfortunately, Ivo has crashed.
+Unfortunately, Slavqna has crashed.
+Unfortunately, Pavlin has crashed.

+Total championship standings:

+Ivo - 16
+Rado - 12
+Slavqna - 10
+Pavlin - 6
 ```

+Figure out how to store everyting in the `result.json` file!